Mattia Caldara: Personal life

-Caldara has been in a long-term relationship with Nicole Nessi, a fellow woman from his native city of Bergamo.
-On 10 June 2020, the couple welcomed their firstborn son Alessandro.
+Caldara has been in a long-term relationship with Nicole Nessi, a local woman from his native city of Bergamo; the couple married on 7 June 2023.
+They have three sons; Alessandro (born 10 June 2020), Ludovico (born 1 August 2022), and Leonardo (born 3 October 2024).

 In September 2018, Caldara enrolled in LUISS Sport Academy to earn a three-year bachelor's degree in economics and management.